 “Meanwhile, the first temptation contains another universal truth: the power of collective ideals.
 Employees are not happy unless they see that everybody else worships the same ideals and authorities, and unless they do so, they fight each other to the death.
 You knew that – it is impossible you couldn’t know that fundamental fact of human nature.
 And yet you refused the only possible banner to which all the teams in the firm would remain true: the banner of ‘Bread’.

 “We, in turn, have taken it up from where you cast it, and created the benchmarks, and the business schools with their rankings, and the publications which alone have the power to canonise the management fad – the power to declare an arbitrary piece of wisdom to be the one Truth by which everybody must abide.
-And now they can feel part of a winning crowd, and look at each other and nod in agreement at their buzzword, and they are spared the trouble of asking what it actually means.
+And now they can feel part of a winning crowd, and look at each other and nod in agreement at their buzzword, and they are spared the trouble of asking why it should be better than any other creed.

 “And then a few years later the second question, when you were offered to take over a competitor at a good price, and throw yourself into the adventure of accelerated international expansion.
 And again you refused.
 But by refusing, you denied your staff the miracle they so strongly desire.
 For three powers only can conquer the people: Miracles, Mystery, and Authority.
 And you threw them all away to give them Freedom, while at the same time asking them not to dare fate to achieve what they believe in.
 How can they possibly do that, without any wrapping to make the object of their belief attractive?
 And so it was up to us to bring the Mystery back to the people, by creating values and ideals that they could never understand.
 Charismatic Leadership.
 Intrinsic Motivation.
 Emotional Intelligence.
 Every other year a new one.
 Words which they hold dear, because they cannot understand them, let alone live up to them.
 Unobtainable and unknowable, even more so because their own leaders, the ones with the real power, so evidently do not abide by them, yet continuously require them to be worshipped and aspired to, through our trainings, our 360° feedbacks, and our codes of conduct.”